Differences Between Knowledge And Understanding (Best)5 min read

 This fact can be said to be the knowledge I possess.
 It doesn’t matter if I understand this concept or not.

-These facts you are aware of and can barely be argued about usually form an individual’s knowledge base.
+These facts you know and can barely be argued about usually form an individual’s knowledge base.

 The closer the two grounds mentioned above become, the more equipped you are as an individual.